 SCRs (System Continuity Records) can enable this conscious mindset.
 When the current disruption subsides, SCRs will be invaluable.
 They will help to objectively identify where the business demands come from and how well the systems are able to meet them.

-Read the next part of this blog post series on modern architecture, Fast movers in legacy modernisation will dominate the digital business of the future, and this is why, to see why modernising your systems is important for more reasons than just COVID-19.
-Modern solutions will keep your services working in both crisis situations and during business-as-usual.
+Read the next part of this blog post series, Fast movers in legacy modernisation will dominate the digital business of the future, and this is why, to see why modernising your systems is important for more reasons than just COVID-19.
+While you’re at it, why not also check out the newest post, What is legacy?
+A misused term that’s vital to your business resilience.